How to screenshot an entire webpage on Mac

 Snagit app to capture Mac screenshot

-Clean Shot X is another versatile app for capturing scrolling screenshots.
+Clean Shot X is another versatile app for capturing the entire screen and also taking scrolling screenshots.

 Again, it's not free, but it's considered one of the most advanced apps for screen capture, with many features; here's how to use it: